TEACH Grant Program for Undergraduate Students

 The federal government has identified several *high-need fields.
 The following high-needs fields are available for Education majors in the UCF College of Community Innovation and Education at the University of Central Florida:

-- Exceptional Education (BS)
+- Exceptional Education BS, K-12 Certification track

-- Mathematics Education (BS)
+- Secondary Education BS, Mathematics Education track

 Grant amounts are determined based on the number of semester hours for which a student is enrolled.